pantelis/aiml-common/resources/weekly-study-guide/_index.md

 2. Make sure you go through the code of GRUS chapter 14 (there was a typo in the syllabus that has been corrected).
 3. Spend some time with the Gaussian distribution  and understand how it enters classification and regression problems (in one and two dimensions).

+##  Prepare for the midterm

+1. Read the notes and the reading list column of the syllabus up to 7/10 (including).
+2. How to read the notes?
+Spend most of your time on graphs / plots and trying to understand why they behave the way the do.
+3. There will be no computational problem in the exam.